CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

 ### Use of extensions to capture HL7 data

-The FHIR bundles that are produced the conversion process are then translated back to HL7 for receivers that want that format.
-In order to ensure:
+The FHIR bundles that are produced via the conversion process are then translated back to HL7 for receivers that want that format.
+The code needs to ensure the following during the conversion:

 - The incoming HL7 message matches exactly the outgoing one
 - The incoming FHIR message can deterministically produce an HL7